Johannes Schober: Third government

-The Streeruwitz government, a coalition of Christian Social Party, People's Party, and the agrarian Landbund, engaged the Heimwehr in negotiations regarding constitutional reform.
+The Streeruwitz government, a coalition of the Christian Social Party, the People's Party, and the agrarian Landbund, engaged the Heimwehr in negotiations regarding constitutional reform.
 Heimwehr, government, and Social Democrats were close to a compromise when, in late September, Heimwehr and Christian Social Party brought down Streeruwitz anyway.

 Seipel was still leading the Christian Social Party but once again had no desire to step up and assume responsibility himself.
 As he had done in 1921, Seipel chose to install Schober instead.

 The third Schober government was sworn in on 26 September.
 Like Schober's previous two cabinets, it consisted mainly of political independents.
 Schober's picks included Michael Hainisch and Theodor Innitzer.
 A former president of Austria and a noted professor of theology, respectively, Hainisch and Innitzer enjoyed wide name recognition and broad respect with the general public.
 Schober himself became acting minister again, this time leading the ministries of education and of finance.

 Any hope of economic recovery was instantly quashed by the Wall Street Crash of 1929, striking a mere four weeks after Schober's inauguration.
 The Great Depression hit Austria even harder than most other countries.
 Austria still depended on regular foreign cash infusions, but credit quickly dried up as a result of the downturn.
 The government was successful in other respects, however.
 Most importantly, Schober neutralized the threat of Heimwehr revolt.
 On the one hand, he signalled willingness to meet Heimwehr demands for constitutional reform halfway, continuing negotiations where the Streeruwitz government had left off.
-On the other hand, he pointedly refused to include Heimwehr men in his cabinet and insisted that the new constitution be implemented legally, i.e. pursuant to the amendment rules laid down in the existing constitution.
-The new constitution would need the support of two thirds of the members of the National Council, meaning that it could not be passed without the assent of the Social Democrats.
+On the other hand, he pointedly refused to include Heimwehr men in his cabinet and insisted that the new constitution be implemented legally, i.e., pursuant to the amendment rules laid down in the existing constitution.
+The new constitution would need the support of two-thirds of the members of the National Council, meaning that it could not be passed without the assent of the Social Democrats.
 Schober invited Social Democratic representatives to join the talks and refused to be intimidated by the rallies the Heimwehr kept staging as a show of force.
 Eventually, a compromise was reached; the Council passed a set of amendments to the Federal Constitutional Law on 7 December 1929.